 - how the data will be used

-The regulations that create the mandatory requirements that this guidance covers come into effect from 14 August 2020.
-From these dates, hospitality businesses serving food or drink to customers who remain on the premises while engaging with the business, must gather minimal contact details from customers to support NHS Scotland’s Test and Protect service, and share these details with public health officers for the purposes of contact tracing when requested.
+The regulations that create the mandatory requirements that this guidance covers were updated from 09 August 2021.
+From this date, a range of hospitality and entertainment settings must gather minimal contact details from customers and visitors to support NHS Scotland’s Test and Protect service, and share these details with public health officers for the purposes of contact tracing when requested.

-This measure will form part of the national effort to suppress COVID-19, and support the country to return to a more normal way of life.
+This measure forms part of the national effort to suppress COVID-19, and support the country to return to a more normal way of life.

 You can play a significant role in helping your staff and customers to understand the value of NHS Scotland’s Test and Protect service, and the importance of playing their part to identify people who may have been in contact with the virus.
 Please do this by explaining why you are asking for contact information and encouraging them to provide it.
 You should also display a notice on your premises and on your website.
 We have provided a template to help you to do this, though please be aware that some people may need additional support in accessing or understanding this information.

 In addition to maintaining and sharing records where requested, you must also continue to follow other government guidance to minimise the transmission of COVID-19 while they are on your premises.
-This includes maintaining a safe working environment and following physical distancing guidelines.
-More information on this can be found in our tourism and hospitality sector guidance.
+This includes maintaining a safe working environment in line with all relevant guidance.

-Collecting customer contact details is now a legal obligation for hospitality premises, and it is important that both premises and individuals cooperate with this requirement, as it will be crucial to national efforts to suppress the virus.
+Collecting customer contact details is now a legal obligation for hospitality premises, and it is important that both premises and individuals cooperate with this requirement, as is crucial to national efforts to suppress the virus.
 This measure forms part of enabling hospitality businesses to open safely, minimising the risk of the number of infections increasing, and reduce the risk of requiring future restrictions.

 In order to gather and store customer information securely, businesses may need to be registered with the Information Commissioner’s Office (ICO).
 This will be the case if you are using an electronic system to gather and store data.